Jesse2098/My-Demo-SAAS/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+//Notes for possible errors
+if anything is wrong first check the seed,ts file in the lib folder and change that categories to category dont know why he used category or if it changes anything.
+So after running the [*node scripts/seed.ts*] we got an error.
+A possible reason is that we havent connected to our db.
+Now im thinking of using supabase but that may prove to be problematic and may cause further errors coming from the seed.ts file.
+But let me try skipping the seeding part and go to the rest.
+Then afterwards i can add supabase to my prisma and see what happens next.
+Ive gone to take a dump.